csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 To help identify what indices to create, and which index (if any) on each relation should be clustered, most commercial database systems provide _tuning wizards_; these are described in more detail in Section 24.1.9.
 These tools use the past history of queries and updates (called the _workload_) to estimate the effects of various indices on the execution time of the queries and updates in the workload.
 Recommendations on what indices to create are based on these estimates.

-**24.1.8 Using Materialized Views**
+### 24.1.8 Using Materialized Views

 Maintaining materialized views can greatly speed up certain types of queries, in particular aggregate queries.
 Recall the example from Section 13.5 where the total salary for each department (obtained by summing the salary of each instructor in the department) is required frequently.
 As we saw in that section, creating a materialized view storing the total salary for each department can greatly speed up such queries.

 Materialized views should be used with care, however, since there is not only space overhead for storing them but, more important, there is also time overhead for maintaining materialized views.
 In the case of **immediate view maintenance**, if the updates of a transaction affect the materialized view, the materialized view must be updated as part of the same transaction.
 The transaction may therefore run slower.
-In the case of **deferred view maintenance**, the materialized view is

-**1040 Chapter 24 Advanced Application Development**

-updated later; until it is updated, the materialized view may be inconsistent with the database relations.
+In the case of **deferred view maintenance**, the materialized view is updated later; until it is updated, the materialized view may be inconsistent with the database relations.
 For instance, the materialized view may be brought up- to-date when a query uses the view, or periodically.
 Using deferred maintenance reduces the burden on update transactions.

 The database administrator is responsible for the selection of materialized views and for view-maintenance policies.
 The database administrator can make the selection manually by examining the types of queries in the workload, and finding out which queries need to run faster and which updates/queries may be executed more slowly.
 From the examination, the database administrator may choose an appropriate set of materialized views.
 For instance, the administrator may find that a certain aggregate is used frequently, and choose to materialize it, or may find that a particular join is computed frequently, and choose to materialize it.